treasure-chess/jobs/fe-dev.md

 ethical:

-- protections that limit how much people can ape in if they are new to NFTs
+- protections that limit how much people can ape in if they are new to NFTs, but super tools for power users.

 ## Requirements